Vocabulary and language development in children at 4-5 years

 And your child will begin to use language to tease and tell jokes.
 They might laugh at silly or made-up words.

-Growing up in a bilingual or multilingual family doesn’t affect how early or quickly children learn to use language.
+Growing up in a bilingual or multilingual family can be good for children’s learning.
 Sometimes multilingual or bilingual children mix their languages for a while, but this stops once they understand that they’re using more than one language.

 When to get help for language development

-If you notice any of the following signs in your child, or you’re worried about your child’s language development, it’s a very good idea to see your child and family health nurse, GP or paediatrician.
+If you notice any of the following signs in your child or you’re worried about your toddler’s language development, or if your toddler has stopped using a language skill they once had, it’s a very good idea to see your child and family health nurse, GP or paediatrician.
+They might refer you to a speech pathologist.

 - isn’t using short sentences to communicate